 Summer school 2019

 The ICJ summer school 2019 will take place from 8 to 19 July 2019.
-Applications will be opened in December 2018.
+The application deadline is 1 May 2019 (unless the course fills up at an earlier date).
 More information is available here.